tardis-sn/connector25/docs/installation.md

 We also provide a Docker definitions file to allow the production of a containerized version of TARDIS using the version described above.
-To build the container, [install Docker](https://docs.docker.com/engine/install/) and run the command `sudo docker build -f /path/to/tardis.dockerfile -t tardis-latest .`.
+To build the container, [install Docker](https://docs.docker.com/engine/install/) and run the command `sudo docker build -f /path/to/tardis.dockerfile -t tardis .`.

 ### Run with Docker

-To run the built container with Docker to check it has built correctly, run `sudo docker run -it tardis-latest`.
+To run the built container with Docker to check it has built correctly, run `sudo docker run -it tardis`.
 This will drop you into a bash prompt.
 TARDIS is located in `/tardis-release-XXXX`.
 Run `exit` to end the container.

 To use the container to run the TARDIS step of the Connector with Docker, you will need to bind your copy of the Connector repository to the container.
-Run the command `sudo docker run -v /path/to/connector25:/connector25-it  mesa-latest`.
+Run the command `sudo docker run -v /path/to/connector25:/connector25-it  tardis`.

 ### Run with Singularity/Apptainer